Freud’s Antiquity: Object, Idea, Desire @ the Freud Museum

 Method

-I am asking everyone to come into court, weight up the evidence, and return their verdict (I.6).
+I am asking everyone to come into court, weigh up the evidence, and return their verdict (I.6).

 Therefore, in their written treatises, adherents of the Academy set down all the possible views on a topic and subject them to criticism.
 Only at the end of this process does a likely contender for ‘the truth’ remain standing.